charnley/eink-art-gallery/services/pi_frame_api/readme.md

     make fonts
     make env

+> [!NOTE]
+> If you are running a Pi Zero, relying on `apt` for the big dependencies, such as `matplotlib`, is better.
+> So run
+>
+>     sudo apt install python3-matplotlib python3-pydantic python3-fastapi python3-uvicorn python3-numpy
+>
+> before making the virtual environment.
+Otherwise, it will try to compile on your Pi Zero.

 After configuration, set the `options.json` with the API configuration.
 You'll need to specify which Waveshare e-paper is attached.